 a.
 Don’t trust anonymous bloggers more than trained scientists.

 b.
-Even when the story is true, it might not be relevant.
+Sometimes people say false things that sound convincing, and even when the story is true, it might not be relevant.
 Reading that MBH made all these mistakes seems horribly important, until you find out that (a) they didn’t really make all of those mistakes, (b) the mistakes they did make didn’t change the overall result, (c) that many competent scientists have looked at these criticisms and found that they fail to undermine the science reported in the IPCC.

 c.
 It is often quite difficult to figure out what the relevant facts are.
 If you aren’t willing to invest a lot of time and effort digging into research papers and analyses of data, you might want to trust the judgment of the vast majority of scientists (e.g., the AAAS, the American Physical Society, and the American Chemical Society).